 Completed the offer?
 Awesome!
 Here's our full review on why Nationwide could work well for you going forward.

-Nationwide is one of the safest places to put your money.
-They're regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).
-Your deposits are protected up to £120,000 by the Financial Services Compensation Scheme (FSCS).
+Nationwide Building Society is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority under registration number 106078.
+Eligible deposits are protected up to £120,000 by the Financial Services Compensation Scheme.